lukasroegner/homebridge-nello/README.md

 **doorbell** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification.
 Default set to false.

+**videoDoorbell** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification with unlock button (The lock and the camera must be in the same room to see the unlock button).
+Default set to false.

 **video Config** (optional): Over this part you can configure a camera for HomeKit.

-**video.enabled** (optional): If this value is set to true, a camera can be added to HomeKit (as extra accessory) and when someone rings at your door you will get a push notification with unlock button (The lock and the camera must be in the same room to see the unlock button).
-Default set to false.

 **video.stream** (optional): Enter a stream url of e.g. your RaspberryPi camera or leave it blank if you don't have one.